nix-community/projects/proposals/stf-general-investment.md

 ## How was the work on the project made possible so far (structurally, financially, including volunteer work)?
 If applicable, list others sources of funding that you applied for and/or received.
 300 words

 By far most contributors are volunteers.
-A number of long-term maintainers contribute to the ecosystem in the context of their employment or business.
+A small number of long-term maintainers contribute to the ecosystem in the context of their employment or business.
 Some work is funded by companies paying maintainers, usually to develop substantial features rather than incrementally reducing tech debt.

 Some contributors fund their independent work through NLnet research grants.
-We also have a partnership with NLnet that provides funding for packaging more software with Nix.
+We also have a partnership with NLnet that provides funding for packaging more software with Nix through the European Commission's NGI program.

 The NixOS Foundation receives [donations on Open Collective](https://opencollective.com/nixos) (mostly from individuals, sometimes from businesses), which are used for infrastructure expenses, supporting local meetups, and small-scale development efforts.
-Currently the cache storage is partially sponsored by Amazon, cache traffic is sponsored by Fastly, build machines are sponsored by Equinix.
+Currently the cache storage is sponsored by Amazon, cache traffic is sponsored by Fastly, build machines are sponsored by Equinix.

 ## What are the challenges you currently face in the maintenance of the technology?
 300 words